 The family will be encouraged to visit a doctor to find the cause of the temperature.
 While waiting for the child to be collected, Educators will implement the following procedures to reduce the child's fever and discomfort:

-- Remove excess clothing to cool the child down - Offer fluids to the child - Encourage the child to rest - Provide a luke warm, damp cloth for the child's forehead - Monitor the child for any additional symptoms - Maintain supervision of the unwell child at all times, while keeping them separated from children who are well.
+- Remove excess clothing to cool the child down - · Offer fluids to the child - Encourage the child to rest - Provide a lukewarm, damp cloth for the child's forehead - Monitor the child for any additional symptoms - Maintain supervision of the unwell child at all times, while keeping them separated from children who are well.

-Expiry of medication
+Expiry of medication:

-The expiry date of any child's medication kept on service premises will be logged on a calendar to alert renewal prior to the medication's expiry date.
+The expiry date of any child's medication kept on service premises will be logged on a calendar to alert renewal prior to the medication's expiry date by the nominated First Aid Officer and Nominated Supervisor.

-If a child's individual medication is due to expire or running low, the family will be notified by Educators that replacement items are required.
+If a child's individual medication is due to expire or running low, the family will be notified by Educators, the Nominated Supervisor or First Aid Officer. that replacement items are required.